niu-wcs/wrf-run/README.md

   * wrfexecutables: The path to where the WRF executables are located (/main/ folder inside the WRF folder)
   * wrfrunfiles: The path to the WRF's /run/ directory
   * wpsdirectory: The path to your WPS (WRF Preprocessing System) directory
+  * tabledir: If you have saved the WPS table files (e.g., GEOGRID.TBL) to a different location that is not in wpsdirectory/geogrid, wpsdirectory/metgrid, set this to point to where the tables are.
   * uppexecutables: The path the the unipost executables (Not required if not using Unipost)
   * postdir: The path to the /post/ directory in this package
   * condamodule: Which anaconda module you would like to load for post processing (Only used if you are using the python post-processing solution, see notes below)